 The SDFB Women’s Leadership Team (WLT) promotes and assists the South Dakota Farm Bureau by involving women and helping them develop their leadership skills.
 The Women’s Leadership Team works to educate the public about farm and rural safety, and works to provide accurate information about agriculture to consumers and students.

 With fewer than 2% of Americans having a direct connection to a farm, do today's students understand where and how their food is produced?
 Each year, the American Farm Bureau Federation selects a book that accurately depicts modern agriculture and food production, and the SDFB Women's Leadership Team leads an effort to get this storybook into South Dakota elementary school classrooms.
 Since 2008, the SDFB Women's Leadership Team has placed more than 2,000 accurate ag books in South Dakota classrooms -- more than $28,619 worth of books!

 The Book in a Bucket is designed for a person to read one or both books enclosed in the bucket, using the props to help tell the Ag story either as you read the book or right after reading it.
 The Book in a Bucket concept can be used in the classroom by teachers, substitute teachers, and volunteers.
 There are 50 different worksheets & activities included in the bucket to accommodate different age groups.
 Any questions can be directed to Renae at email@example.com

-Over $1400 was donated by Farm Bureau members and counties during the "Sharing Our Harvest" luncheon at the 2016 99th Annual Meeting.
+Over $1300 was donated by Farm Bureau members and counties during the "Sharing Our Harvest" luncheon at the 2017 Centennial Convention.

 The Women's Leadership Team hosts a South Dakota Farm Bureau exhibit during "Ag Day" at the Washington Pavilion in Sioux Falls.
 This year, more than 2000 people attended the event!
 This event is an excellent opportunity to share agriculture's story with young people.